wireapp/charon/README.md

 lukaswire/charon
 ```
 Tag `latest` is current master branch - each commit is build and tagged as `latest`.
-[Releases](https://github.com/wireapp/charon/releases) have then images with corresponding.
+[Releases](https://github.com/wireapp/charon/releases) have then images with corresponding tag.

 ## Development
 It uses `pipenv` for dependencies management.